Hello, React

 [<NewsArticle title="SDG Announces ..." body="SDG announces ..." />,<NewsArticle title="Student Graduation ..." body="Our next cohort ..." />,<NewsArticle title="SDG Standardizes ..." body="React is the ..." />,<NewsArticle title="This data ..." body="React works ..." />,]

-Since we now have an array of the <NewsArticle/>
+Since we now have an array of the <NewsArticle/>, we can simply place them

 where we want them in place of the hardcoded data.